Dermal Fillers Injections in South Miami

 Topical anesthetics may be applied to your skin to help reduce any discomfort during your dermal filler injections.
 For most, there should be little or no pain after filler injections.
 In some instances, people may notice redness, itching, or pain near the injection site after their treatment, but these side effects of fillers usually subside quickly.

-If you are interested in dermal fillers, visit Kendall Dermatology at our Miami, Florida dermatology office.
+If you are interested in dermal fillers, visit Kendall Dermatology at our Kendall, Florida dermatology office.
 We offer a comprehensive range of skincare treatments, including the latest clinical and cosmetic dermatology procedures.
 Our office is home to skilled dermatologists and licensed estheticians.
 Contact our office by calling 305.595.0393 or fill out the form on this page to schedule an appointment anytime.